Skip to content

 • Short cuff: more airflow, common for street/hot weather

-• Gauntlet: better coverage, helps block cold air, can add wrist protection (often required on track)
+• Gauntlet: better coverage, blocks cold air, adds wrist protection

 B) Boots: What to Look For